 There are many ways to shade in pencil, but realistic drawing requires the artist to have complete control.
 Random lines and multi-directional hatching might look very arty but unconvincing as realism.

-Most representational realists will attempt to shade without visible lines.
-Some will use a blender and others, like me, will draw precision hatching lines that are so fine and precise that they merge seamlessly.
+Most representational artists will attempt to shade in a more realistic way, without visible lines.
+Some will use a blender and others, like me, will draw precision hatching lines with smooth transitions, that are so fine and precise that they merge seamlessly.

 The key to convincing pencil shading is cross-hatching in layers